A survey of the New Perspective on Paul

 New perspective scholars claim that Paul was no Luther oppressed by sin and guilt, driven to desperation by Biblical law.
 Yet, it does seem likely that they have underplayed the role of the law.
 Law obedience is not just a status privilege, but a covenant requirement.
 First century Judaism saw the Torah as something more than just a life-style manual for members of the covenant.
 See Justification and Variegated Nomism: Vol.#1: The complexities of Second Temple Judaism, ed.
 Carson, 2001.
 On the other hand, there is much to commend the observation that neither were first century Jews crude legalists (the use of the law to earn salvation).
 Stephen Wasterholm in Perspectives Old and New on Paul: The Lutheran Paul and his critics, 2004, although soundly reformed ("Lutheran"), holds that Pharisaic Judaism "knew and depended on God's grace and did not promote a self-righteous pursuit of salvation by works."

 In the end this debate comes down to Paul's understanding of the law.
 Sanders observation that "works of the law", for a first century Jew, are the deeds done in obedience to the Torah for the purpose of maintaining their standing before God ("covenant nomism - the maintenance of status" rather than "covenant legalism"), has much to commend it.
 Yet, rather than seeing the faith / obedience correlatives as positives, it is more than likely that nomism is the very heresy that Paul is attacking.
-Working to retain stading before God and/or progress that standing, in the sense of advancing holiness, cuts at the very heart of a right-standing before God which is "reckoned" by "faith" (Christ's faith/faithfulness and our faith in his faith/faithfulness - right-standing has always been reckoned by faith, cf. Abraham [faith in the faithfulness of God]).
+Working to retain standing before God and/or progress that standing, in the sense of advancing holiness, cuts at the very heart of a right-standing before God which is "reckoned" by "faith" (Christ's faith/faithfulness and our faith in his faith/faithfulness - right-standing has always been reckoned by faith, cf. Abraham [faith in the faithfulness of God]).
 Obedience (always imperfect) is a product of faith and secures nothing, nor serves any meritorious end.

 So, what do we draw from all this?
 For Paul, "works of the law" (the strict obedience of the Torah for the purpose of maintaining and/or progressing right standing before God - nomism) is a heresy.
 Right-standing before God (covenant compliance / inclusion / acceptance) rests wholly on God's grace (God's covenant mercy facilitated in the faithfulness of Christ), and is appropriated through the instrument of faith - "from faith first to last".
 It is very unlikely that Paul is arguing that justification is a mechanism by which God includes Gentiles with the people of God in these last days.
-It is far more likely that Paul understands justification as a divine action "to set right before God", Bruce, which righteous state is realized in union with Christ / "in Christ" (righteousness realized in identification with Christ better reflects Pauline throught than imputed righteousness).
+It is far more likely that Paul understands justification as a divine action "to set right before God", Bruce, which righteous state is realised in union with Christ / "in Christ" (righteousness realised in identification with Christ better reflects Pauline thought than imputed righteousness).
 In simple terms, Paul's argument in Galatians and Romans is not about ecclesiology, but soteriology.

 The debate continues.
 At times, the new perspective edges toward being "another gospel", but at the same time, by challenging Luther's synthesis, it has served as a positive corrective.
 Romans and Galatians is more about staying saved than getting saved, ie., the problem Paul addresses is nomism, not legalism.
 None-the-less, I happily leave Luther with the last word.
 "A Christian is free from all things and over all things so that he needs no works to make him righteous and save him, since faith alone abundantly confers all these things.
 Should he grow so foolish, however, as to presume to become righteous, free, saved, and a Christian by means of some good work, he would instantly lose faith and all its benefits", Luther, 1520.